MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/upload-organizational-data-1st.md

 2. Map the optional and custom fields, as applicable.
 You only need to map the columns in your source (.csv) file that your organization considers important for analysis.
 For example, if StartDate is important and your data contains this field, map it.

    <ol type="a">
-   <li>Under Source column (the first column in the table), select the down arrow to display the list of column names that were found in the .csv file.
+   <li>Under <b>Source column</b> (the first column in the table), select the down arrow to display the list of column names that were found in the .csv file.
 From the list, select the correct column name for the data.
 In this example, you'd select <b>StartDate</b>.</li>
    <li>Set values for the other columns in the table, such as the data type, the validity threshold, and the hash setting for reports.</li>
    <li>Repeat these steps for all custom fields that are important to your organization.</li>
    </ol>